+** The margin of safety presented in the summary table shows the worst case between tension, shear and bending.

 Thermal ANALYSIS

 Thermal Environment

 The payload will experience an estimated temperature of -25°C for extended periods of time.
 However, conversations with engineers from CSA indicate that the gondola will be exposed to temperatures of -75°C for a 15-minute burst.
 Despite this, the payload will be designed with -25°C as the ambient temperature as this is the temperature that the gondola will be exposed the longest.